Foot Doctors & Diabetes

 Complications for diabetics can include poor blood circulation and nerve damage which can make the feet vulnerable to ulcers (sores) that can worsen.
 An ulcer that doesn’t heal can potentially cause damage to tissue and bone, which could lead to the need for an amputation of the toe, foot or lower leg.

-Foot Tips for Diabetics
+Foot Care Tips For Diabetics

 Feet should be checked on a daily basis for cuts and blisters so they can be treated before they get infected.
 Calluses and corns should be carefully smoothed (not cut), preferably by a podiatrist to avoid an infection or ulcer.
 Toe nails should also be trimmed.
 Diabetic nerve damage (neuropathy) reduces feeling in the foot, making it less likely that a person would feel a small cut or ulcer.
 That is why the feet need to be inspected on a daily basis.